 What should I do if I know a child has been abused?

 Believe the child—children are rarely mistaken about what happened.
 One of the most important things a parent or adult can do when a child tells about sexual abuse is to respond to the child in a calm and matter-of-fact manner.
 Take a deep breath.
-Let the child know that no matter what happened or what he/she says, you will still love him/her.
+Let the child know that no matter what happened or what they say, you will still love them.

 Next, get help.
 The sexual abuse of children is against the law.
 It is important to seek professional help and not confront this alone.
 By taking action you may reduce the risk of others in your community or family from being sexually abused.
 Healing from child sexual abuse is possible with specialized treatment and support.
 There are resources throughout the country that can help a family through this difficult situation.